oceanprotocol-archive/predict-eth/predict-eth1.md

 - Submission deadline: Oct 16, 2022 at 23:59 UTC
 - Prediction at times: Oct 17, 2022 at 1:00 UTC, 2:00 UTC, ..., 23:00, 24:00.
 (24 predictions total).

-During the competition, we expect to continually evolve this README to make usage smooth.

 Here are the steps:

 1. Basic Setup